 When the meat is done cooking, it is traditional to leave the meat in the pot with the juices and cooking vegetables until the next day, then reheat an additional 30 minutes to an hour or so before serving.
 (Refrigerate the pot roast until ready to cook for this final hour.)

 While the pot roast is reheating, prepare your favorite vegetable to go with the meal.
 Polenta, small potatoes, and boiled or glazed cut carrots look nice surrounding the pot roast, but any favorite vegetable is fine.

 Serve your pot roast:

-When ready to serve, take the pot roast out of its cooking pan and place in the center of a platter.
-Remove the twine and cut into slices – either before presenting at the table or after.
+When you are ready to serve, take the pot roast out of its cooking pan and place it in the center of a platter.
+Remove the twine and cut into slices—before or after presenting at the table.

 Strain the pan juices, and reserve the vegetables to place around the pot roast.
 They will look brown but should still have some shape and will taste very sweet.